Frank S. Bates: Contributions to polymer science

 Bates is internationally recognized for his outstanding contributions and achievements as a polymer scientist.
 In a seminal paper published in Physical Review Letters in 1985, Bates demonstrated that isotopically labeled polymers (e.g., perdeuterated poly(1,4-butadiene)) could macrophase separate from their unlabeled counterparts and that these polymer blends exhibit upper critical solution behavior.
 This work impacted future studies of polymer blend phase behavior using neutron scattering, and it helped to establish Bates' reputation as an expert in the use of neutron scattering the study of soft materials science.

 Bates' research in polymer science focuses primarily on the self-assembly of block copolymers into ordered nanoscale morphologies, the dynamics of block copolymers and polymer blends, and the useful bulk physical properties of these materials.
-One of his most significant contributions in experimental polymer physics is a comprehensive understanding of the thermodynamically-driven microphase separation of diblock copolymers with quantitative comparisons to theories developed by Ludwik Leibler and others.
+One of his most significant contributions in experimental polymer physics is a comprehensive understanding of the thermodynamically driven microphase separation of diblock copolymers with quantitative comparisons to theories developed by Ludwik Leibler and others.
 This work has had impact on the design of commercial multiblock copolymers for widespread applications.
 Bates is also credited with supplying a detailed understanding of the formation of bicontinuous and tricontinuous network phase morphologies in block copolymers, including the conclusive identification of the double gyroid morphology in diblock copolymers and the discovery of the first two orthorhombic network phases in soft materials.
 Bates has also furnished deep insights into the role of thermodynamic fluctuations in copolymer melts, culminating recently in the discovery of block copolymers that form the Frank-Kasper sigma-phase and a dodecagonal quasicrystal.

-As a chemical engineer, Bates has parlayed insights from his fundamental research into the invention and development of useful commercial materials.
-In partnership with the Dow Chemical Company, Bates aided the development of multiblock copolymers based on hydrogenated polystyrene (also known as poly(cyclohexylethylene) or poly(vinylcyclohexane)) for applications including compact discs, DVDs, and optical display films.
-The American Chemical Society recognized this fruitful collaboration between academic and industrial scientists with the 2008 ACS Cooperative Research Award.
-Dow and the Bates laboratory have also developed a class of inexpensive block copolymers for toughening certain epoxy resins, which commonly used in microelectronics circuit boards, as well as new excipients for solubilizing otherwise intractable therapeutics for oral drug delivery.
+As a chemical engineer, Bates has translated insights from his fundamental research into the invention and development of commercially useful materials.
+In collaboration with the Dow Chemical Company, he helped develop multiblock copolymers based on hydrogenated polystyrene (also known as poly(cyclohexylethylene) or poly(vinylcyclohexane)) for applications such as compact discs, DVDs, and optical display films.
+The American Chemical Society recognized this productive partnership between academic and industrial scientists with the 2008 ACS Cooperative Research Award.
+Together, Dow and the Bates laboratory have also developed a class of cost-effective block copolymers for toughening certain epoxy resins, which commonly used in microelectronics circuit boards, as well as new excipients for solubilizing otherwise intractable therapeutics for oral drug delivery.